 However, Swedex does not make you eligible to study at a Swedish university.
 The test is held in Sweden as well as abroad and can be taken several times a year.
 The price of the test depends on your location.Examination dates in & outside of Sweden

 Level Test SFI (Swedish for immigrants)

 Most SFI schools offer language level tests.
-Doing a level test at a SFI is recommended if you are not starting from scratch and mandatory if you are coming back from a longer break.
+Doing a level test at SFI is recommended if you are not starting from scratch and mandatory if you are coming back from a long break.

 There is no central SFI website with all SFI schools in Sweden.
 Visit or call the website of your municipality to find your closest SFI testing centre.

 SFI Centrum in Stockholm

 Hornsgatan 124, (T-bana Zinkensdamm), plan 3.

 Example of national SFI test (Information in Swedish)

 Level Test SAS (Swedish as a Second Language)